sajswl/encryptonize-core/documentation/api/api-v2.md

 The structure returned by a `authz.RemovePermission` request.
 The structure is empty.

 ## `enc.EncryptRequest`
-The structure used as an argument for a `enc.Encrypt` request, it is identical to `storage.StoreRequest`.
+The structure used as an argument for a `enc.Encrypt` request.
 It consists of the plaintext (`plaintext`) and the associated data (`associated_data`).
 Requires the scope `CREATE`.